mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_transfer

-<p>Retrieves the details of an existing transfer.
-Supply the unique transfer ID from either a transfer creation request or the transfer list, and Stripe will return the corresponding transfer information.</p>
+Retrieves the details of an existing transfer.
+Supply the unique transfer ID from either a transfer creation request or the transfer list, and Stripe will return the corresponding transfer information.

 <details><summary>Parameters</summary>